Backend Django tests

 queries_captured() that captures the SQL queries used by

-the back end during a particular operation.
+the backend during a particular operation.
 We make assertions about

-those queries, often simply asserting that the number of queries is
+those queries, often simply by using the

-The Zulip back end has a mechanism where it will fetch initial data
+The Zulip backend has a mechanism where it will fetch initial data

 for a client from the database, and then it will subsequently apply

 some queued up events to that data to the data structure before notifying

 the client.
 The

 BaseAction.do_test() helper helps tests

 verify that the application of those events via apply_events() produces